AWS Glossary

 - • AWS-built cloud-native relational database compatible with MySQL and PostgreSQL, delivering up to 5x MySQL and 3x PostgreSQL performance at lower cost

-- • Definition Amazon Aurora is a cloud-native relational database engine built by AWS, fully compatible with MySQL and PostgreSQL
+- • Definition Amazon **Aurora** is AWS's cloud-native relational engine, compatible with **MySQL** and **PostgreSQL** wire protocols

 Entity Definitions